 Water is a fixed resource with competing demands and increase uncertainty.
-Furthermore, there is an inextricable link between water and energy, as thermoelectric power generation accounts for over 40% of freshwater withdrawals and over 3% of freshwater consumption in the U.S. Check out NETL’s recently published Water Briefs for a more detailed discussion on water demands and consumption throughout the contingent US.
+There is an inextricable link between water and energy, as thermoelectric power generation accounts for 40% of freshwater withdrawals and 3% of freshwater consumption in the United States.
+Check out NETL’s recently published Water Brief for a more detailed discussion on water demands and consumption throughout the contingent US.
 Data utilized in the Water Brief was compiled by Sandia National Labs.
 NETL also works with Argonne National Lab to develop the AWARE Model examining water stress in the United States.

 The Water Management program addresses these competing water needs and challenges, through a series of dynamic, complex models and analyses that are essential in informing and deciding priority technology R&D initiatives.

 The program encompasses the need to minimize any potential impacts of power plant operations on water quality and availability.
 Analyzing and exploring plant efficiency opportunities can reduce the amount of water required for fossil energy operations.

 NETL utilizes the Integrated Environmental Control Model (IECM) to provide systematic estimates of performance, emissions, costs, and uncertainties for a wide variety of fossil fuel-fired power generation systems.
 Most recently the IECM was used to assess impacts on regional water use and costs of switching from wet cooling tower systems to dry cooling systems in arid regions.

 The program leads a critical, national effort directed at removing barriers to sustainable, efficient, water and energy use; developing technology solutions; and enhancing the understanding of the intimate relationship between energy and water resources.

 Increasing Water Efficiency and Reuse